Citi is an advertising partner

 You’ll earn unlimited 2% cash back on all purchases: 1% when you buy and 1% when you pay.
 This makes it perfect for non-bonus category wedding expenses.

-But the real benefit of the Citi Double Cash Card is the ability to pair it with the Citi Premier Card.
-By doing this, you’ll be able to transfer your ThankYou points to Citi’s full range of up to 18 transfer partners, at a 1:1 point transfer ratio.
+But the real benefit of the Citi Double Cash Card is the ability to pair it with the Citi Strata Premier Card.
+By doing this, you’ll be able to transfer your ThankYou points to Citi’s full list of transfer partners.

 With a $0 annual fee, the Citi Double Cash Card makes it easy to make those non-bonus category purchases go further.